syntasso/workshop/enhancing-a-promise/README.md

 In the Promise definition, you divide resources based on the idea of _prerequisite resources_ and _per-instance resources_.
 Prerequisite resources are resources that we create before any application team requests an instance.
 This can be helpful for two scenarios:
 1. Any CRDs or dependency resources are ready when an instance is requested which speeds up response time to application teams.
 1. Resources that can be shared across instances are only deployed once.
-This can reduce load on the cluster, and it can also allow defining a resource request as a portion of an existing resource (e.g. you could provide a whole database instance on each resource request, or you could provide a database within an existing instance on each resource request)
+This can reduce load on the cluster, and it can also allow defining a Kratix Resource Request as a portion of an existing resource (e.g. you could provide a whole database instance on each Resource Request, or you could provide a database within an existing instance on each Resource Request)

-The `workerClusterResources` section of the promise defines the _prerequisite capabilities_.
+The `workerClusterResources` section of the Kratix Promise defines the _prerequisite capabilities_.

 These capabilities are:
 * created once per cluster.